This healthy 4-ingredient Cinnamon Roasted Almond snack recipe is ready in 10 minutes. It’s completely vegan with very little added sugar.

 When should I snack?

-If you feel like you fall into the snack trap of eating processed junk in between meals, then you need to make a batch of these Cinnamon Roasted Almonds for the week.
-You can make one of two big batches and snack on them throughout the week.
+If you feel like you fall into the snack trap of eating processed junk in between meals, then you need to make a batch of these healthy Cinnamon Roasted Almonds for the week.
+You can make one or two big batches and snack on them throughout the week.

-They make a great snack at anytime of the day, but especially during these times:
+They make a great plant-based snack at anytime of the day, but especially during these times:

 Cinnamon Roasted Almonds